 Yep!
 The main “catch” in converting a traditional IRA to a Roth IRA is that Tom would have to pay taxes on the amount converted.
 In other words, the IRS is not offering him a “free lunch” anymore.
 Those days are over!
 However, Tom would like to “hedge” the risk of higher taxes in the future plus leave a “tax free” legacy to his children and grandchildren who will probably pay higher taxes 20-30 years from now.
 All excited about saving taxes, Tom asked me to educate him on the various strategies for converting his traditional IRA to a Roth IRA.

-Here’s a simple process for converting to a Roth IRA:
+Here’s a simple process for converting a traditional IRA to a Roth IRA:

 - Open a Roth IRA account at your local bank or custodian

-- Transfer your annual RMD in a “LUMP SUM” from your IRA to your new Roth IRA account.
+- Transfer a portion of your IRA in a “LUMP SUM” from your IRA to your new Roth IRA account.
 (Hint: DO NOT send the RMD check to yourself or you will complicate the process by requiring a “messy” 60 day rollover)

 - Invest the Roth IRA conservatively so you can grow the account before paying taxes the following year (Hint: Convert early each year, e.g., in January, to maximize “tax free” earnings growth before taxes are due)